 4. Undefined Mission

 To ensure community colleges become more efficient in educating the students they serve, the report encourages schools to redefine their mission to meet the needs of students in the 21st century.
 In some cases, this might entail taking a second look at some of the services they provide to students.
-It might also include a determination of what missions should be abandoned, which services could be dropped, and what type of student the schools want to focus on attracting and graduating.
+It might also include determining what missions should be abandoned, which services could be dropped, and what type of students the schools want to focus on attracting and graduating.

-Because most areas have multiple community colleges available to students, the report also recommends providing structural support that would benefit multiple schools at one time.
+Because most areas have multiple community colleges available to students, the report also recommends providing structural support that would benefit multiple schools simultaneously.
 Currently, many community colleges are standing alone, which limits how many services and courses they can offer to students.
 Through collaboration between schools and outside sources, including philanthropy and secondary education, students may be better served.

 6. Lack of Community Support

-The report suggests that schools should enlist both public and private investments that would offer incentives for institutions of education and students to support local community colleges.
-In light of recent budget cuts nationwide, schools must look for other funding sources and areas of support to provide the highest quality of education for the lowest possible cost.
+The report suggests that schools should enlist public and private investments that would offer incentives for institutions of education and students to support local community colleges.
+In light of recent budget cuts nationwide, schools must look for other funding sources and support areas to provide the highest quality of education for the lowest possible cost.

 7. Lackluster Results